Chasenme/root/README.md

-# root
+# main
 A personal project to hone my front-end skills.
 This repository houses HTML and CSS3 code, with JavaScript on the horizon.
-Looking forward to expanding my knowledge and building more complex web applications.
+Looking forward to expanding my knowledge and building more complex visual designs.
+I am learning to format documents and style them because the word editors are much slower..
+Then I will broaden the horizon and expand on more website designing.
+All help is appreciated :)